HasanJaved-Developer/CentralizedLoggingMonitoring/README.md

 ## 📈 Future Enhancements

-### 🔒 Phase 4: User Management API
+### 🔒 Phase 5: MVC Asp .NetCore Web Application
-- Authentication and Authorization using JWT
+- Authentication and Authorization
-- Role-based access for viewing logs
-- Claims-based authorization
+- Menu
+- Storing JWT in memory cache
+- Centralized code to call APIs from client

+### 🐛 Phase 6: Info Express API with Client
+- Add SQL and SQL count in database of a report ABC
+- Add Parameter JSON in database of a report ABC
+- Add Datatable Header JSON in database of a report ABC
+- Update Seed Data
+- Create a form ABC to search and download without writing code

-### 🐛 Phase 5: Try-Catch Integration
+### 🐛 Phase 7: Try-Catch Integration
 - Using the centralized logging API in other apps
 - Capture and post exceptions automatically from services

-### 🌐 Phase 6: Web Dashboard
+### 🌐 Phase 8: Web Dashboard
 - Lightweight web app with login
 - Display logs from DB
 - Search & filter logs by date, service, environment, severity